ShadYBhai/Medical/backend/README.md

 ## Installation

-* Fork or directly clone this repository to your local machine
+* Fork or directly clone root repository to your local machine

 * Use the ```npm install ``` command to install dependencies